Recreation & Parks

 Brandy McCandless, CPRP, CFEA

-Brandy attended North Carolina State University, with an emphasis on leadership in the public sector.
+Brandy is a graduate of North Carolina State University, with an emphasis on leadership in the public sector.
 She began her career as an afterschool counselor and because of her love for the recreation and parks field has continued her public service journey for over twenty years in youth programming, special events, as a center director, and in marketing.
 She is also a certified archery instructor: NASP Basic Archery and USA Archery Level 2.
 Brandy was a part of creating and implementing the Hikes with Hounds program, receiving the 2016 North Carolina Recreation & Parks Association’s Innovative Program Award.
 She currently oversees advertising and marketing, as well as the Thursdays at Seven Concert Series, Musical Chairs Concert Series in Graham, Movies in the Park, Downtown Graham’s Ice Skating Rink, the City of Graham Christmas Tree Lighting Celebration, and Hikes with Hounds.

 City of Graham – Recreation & Parks